top of page

 When is compliance evil?

-With greater autonomy there is also greater responsibility.
-This is a realization that those who have implemented 9001:2015 risk-based thinking are discovering.
-Auditors can no longer tell them what to do and neither should they.
+As a consequence, auditors can no longer tell organizations what to do and neither should they.
 Each company must figure out for themselves how best to manage risk to prevent defects as well as achieve their quality outcomes.

 How compliance can be a leader rather than a tyrant

 Organizations should not give up ownership for meeting obligations by blindly following standards and regulations as if these were tyrants.
-Instead, they should take back responsibility and own their commitment.
+Instead, they should take back responsibility and own their commitments.
 This involves deciding what strategies are best for their company to meet all their obligations and stay ahead of risk.

-59 views
+91 views

 Related Posts